aws-containers/retail-store-sample-app/deploy/terraform/apprunner/README.md

 terraform apply
 ```

 The final command will prompt for confirmation that you wish to create the specified resources.
 After confirming the process will take at least 15 minutes to complete.

+NOTE: Due to the complexity of the Terraform configuration there are intermitent failures.
+Please retry running `terraform apply` before raising an issue.

 You can then retrieve the HTTP endpoint for the UI from Terraform outputs:

 ```shell
 terraform output -raw application_url